stoyan-stoyanov/llmflows/docs/user_guide/Functional FlowSteps.md

 ```

-We only need to create the capitalizer flowstep to pass the function we defined earlier.
+To create the capitalizer flowstep we only need to pass the function we defined earlier.

 LLMFlows will determine the required inputs to the function and ensure they exist in
 the flow as user-provided variables or output keys from other flow steps.
 If the